TheNeikos/TheNeikos.github.io/_posts/2016-10-08-Using_Rust_for_Webdev_as_a_Hobby_Programmer.md

 title: Using Rust for Webdev as a Hobby Programmer
 ---

-I've been a huge fan of rust ever since I started using it (which was right before 1.0 as I didn't like updating my code all the time to the latest syntax).
+I've been a huge fan of Rust ever since I started using it (which was right before 1.0 as I didn't like updating my code all the time to the latest syntax).
 At first I created a few silly applications, some games, tried my hand at libraries; but in the end I was still drawn back into Web Development.
 You have to know that I grew up with PHP and then Ruby for Web Development, so I went from CakePHP to Ruby on Rails, which was amazing!
 RoR had so many features out of the box that I used, it just worked at first.
-But then came the pitfalls of frameworks: indirection over indirection.
+But then came the pitfalls of dynamic frameworks: indirection over indirection over indirection.
+Which I believe is a case of "If you make it possible, people will use it."
-This is what causes the hours upon hours of debugging on why when removing a part from A it breaks B.
+This indirection is what causes the hours upon hours of debugging spent on why when removing a part from A it breaks B.

 Enter [Rust][2].
-I have personally found few issues that I really disagree with that are not simply design choices (based on taste rather than engineering) or were my fault all along.
+I have personally found few caveats that I disagree with that are not simply design choices (based on taste rather than engineering) or were my fault all along.
 A few others have talked about their experiences, so if you want a more nuanced approach you could check those out, the [/r/rust][6] subreddit is also an excellent place to look for.
 (Some I've read: [here][3], [here][4], or [here][5]).
 While they do adress a few shortcomings it is overall possible to work with it.
 (And most problems seem not intrinsic to the language,